 Feel free to familiarize yourself with more of the racy details.

-What’s most interesting about this is the reaction to it: plenty of left-wing and liberal voices are furious about Gawker’s piece (here’s just one, there are dozens).
-It’s a political hit that smacks of misogyny, of throwback anti-feminism, of lurid opportunism, you name it.
+What’s most interesting about this is the reaction to it.
+Plenty of left-wing and liberal voices are furious about Gawker’s piece (here’s just one, there are dozens).
+It’s a political ‘hit’ that smacks of misogyny, of throwback anti-feminism, of lurid opportunism, etc., you name it.
 Fine, I hear that, I respect those views.
 I wouldn’t want someone to do that to me, so it stinks.

 –Since when are sex lives sacred in the political realm?
 Since when have there been expectations for perfect secrecy regarding major political figures’ behavior and decisions?
 In any facet of life?
 When has politics ever been civilized?
 Should politicians’ sexual behavior be private and secret?
 YES.
-Feel free to rouse me from my grave in the century that reality finally turns in that direction.
+Feel free to rouse me from my grave when reality finally turns in that direction.

 –Wasn’t she the anti-sex candidate?
 She sure as hell was.
-O’Donnell made people’s personal sexual behavior an important part of her crusading personality and her ability to connect with the voters who eventually gave her the Republican nomination.
+O’Donnell made people’s personal sexual behavior a part of her crusading personality and her effort to connect with the voters.
+They eventually gave her the Republican nomination.
 Quote: